-You should not use pyridostigmine if you you have a bladder or bowel obstruction.
+You should not use Mestinon if you you have a bladder or bowel obstruction.

-You should not use pyridostigmine if you are allergic to it, or if you have a bladder or bowel obstruction.
+You should not use Mestinon if you are allergic to it, or if you have a bladder or bowel obstruction.

-To make sure you can safely take pyridostigmine, tell your doctor if you have any of these other conditions:
+To make sure you can safely take Mestinon, tell your doctor if you have any of these other conditions:

-FDA pregnancy category C. It is not known whether pyridostigmine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+FDA pregnancy category C. It is not known whether Mestinon will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using Mestinon.